igorpejic/site/content/_index.md

 Welcome.
 I am Igor.

-I spend the most of my days building software, either by coding myself or helping teams.
+I spend most of my days building software, either by coding myself or helping teams.

 Unless I am building, I stay away from screens as much as possible.
-I much rather read a book, or go for a walk.
+I much rather read a book or go for a walk.

 Below you can find a short history of myself.